Ezamey/Data-Analysis/README.md

 ------------------------------------------------------------
 - Which variables have the greatest influence on the target ?

->The variables which have the greateast influence on the targ!et is the number of square meter.
+>The variables which have the greateast influence on the target is the number of square meter.
 ------------------------------------------------------------
 - Which variables have the least influence on the target ?

->The variables which have the greateast influence on the taret is the number of square meter.
+>
 ------------------------------------------------------------
 - How many qualitative and quantitative variables are there ?